-- 1.5 Employees who are required to report to an alternate location (not their regular workplace(s)), may claim mileage only if the distance to the alternate location is farther than the distance to their regular workplace from their place of residence. - 1.6 The mileage(kilometrage) claimed for alternate locations as indicated in 1.5 would be the shorter of the distance between the regular workplace and the alternate location or place of residence to the alternate location. - 1.7 If eligible, mileage(kilometrage) can be claimed for the return travel as well. - 1.8 Kilometre reimbursement rates will be in accordance with the CRA guidelines.
+Employees who are required to report to an alternate location (not their regular workplace(s)), may claim mileage only if the distance to the alternate location is farther than the distance to their regular workplace from their place of residence.
+The mileage claimed under these circumstances would be the shorter of the distance between the regular workplace and the alternate location or place of residence to the alternate location.
+If eligible, mileage can be claimed for the return travel as well.

+Kilometre reimbursement rates will be in accordance with the CRA guidelines.

-2.0 TOLLS:
+TOLLS:

-- 2.1 Reimbursement for pre-authorized toll charges as a result of travel for authorized City business will be reimbursed through the City's Expense Form. - 2.2 All such charges shall be supported with documentation appended to the Expense Form.
+Reimbursement for pre-authorized toll charges as a result of travel for authorized City business will be reimbursed through the City's Expense Form.
+All such charges shall be supported with documentation appended to the Expense Form.

-3.0 PARKING:
+PARKING:

-- 3.1 Employees will be reimbursed for all reasonable parking expenses incurred in the performance of their duties. - 3.2 All such charges shall be supported with documentation appended to the Expense Form.
+Employees will be reimbursed for all reasonable parking expenses incurred in the performance of their duties.
+All such charges shall be supported with documentation appended to the Expense Form.

-4.0 TRANSIT FARES:
+TRANSIT FARES:

-- 4.1 Consistent with the City of Vaughan's desire to be increasingly "green" conscious, employees will be reimbursed for all authorized transit fares as a result of travel for authorized City Business. - 4.2 These costs will be reimbursed through the City's Expense Form. - 4.3 All such charges shall be documented on the Expense Form.
+Consistent with the City of Vaughan's desire to be increasingly "green" conscious, employees will be reimbursed for all authorized transit fares as a result of travel for authorized City Business.
+These costs will be reimbursed through the City's Expense Form.
+All such charges shall be documented on the Expense Form.